mariuslindegaard/curiosity_baselines/rlpyt/models/curiosity/sofm/README.md

 ```{bash}
 conda install -c conda-forge pybind11
 ```
-This command is not tested, but installing pybind11 can be found here: https://pybind11.readthedocs.io/en/stable/installing.html.
+This command is not tested, but instructions for installing pybind11 can be found here: https://pybind11.readthedocs.io/en/stable/installing.html.